Discover more from Alex Ewerlöf Notes

 Staff Engineers usually serve multiple teams and cover a larger organizational scope.

 This contrasts with senior and junior engineers who mainly operate within the scope of one team.
-There are exceptions for example most engineers in a platform team support multiple teams due to the nature of the team topology but that doesn’t mean that they are all doing Staff level work.
+There are exceptions, for example most engineers in a platform team support multiple teams due to the nature of the team topology but that doesn’t mean that they are all doing Staff level work.

 There are Staff Engineers who work within the borders of one team, but their full potential of the role is realized when they operate across multiple teams, break silos, and prevent things from falling between the cracks.